Epyon01P/hasstutorial/README.md

 `python -m pip install --upgrade pip`

 > Note: the default Python install included in Raspberry Pi OS won't let you install system-wide packages (throug pip) anymore.
 You must use a venv.
-If any package you want to install are use for Home Assistant, you can just switch to the homeassistant user, enter the venv we've created and install them there.
+If you want to install a package for Home Assistant, you can just switch to the homeassistant user, enter the venv we've created and install it there.

 After this, you’re ready to install Home Assistant!